 36. Keeping score

 To err is human, to forgive divine.
 However, both the partners in a toxic relationship keep scores of how many blunders the other person has made.
-Instead of correcting each other’s behavior, they end up criticizing or blaming each other.
+Instead of assisting one another in correcting their conduct, they tend to resort to criticism and blame.

 37. Unending conflicts